Clint Malarchuk: Neck injury

 On February 10, 2008, coincidentally again in Buffalo, Florida Panthers forward Richard Zedník suffered an injury similar to Malarchuk's after Olli Jokinen's skate blade cut the front of Zedník's neck, lacerating his common carotid artery, causing immediate massive blood loss.
-Although Malarchuk initially refused to view the footage, upon viewing it, he was taken aback, saying that he didn't think his memory of his own incident would come back after nearly 20 years.
+Although Malarchuk initially refused to view the footage of Zedník's injury, upon viewing it, he was taken aback, saying that he did not think his memory of his own incident would come back after nearly 20 years.
 He sought treatment for post-traumatic stress disorder the following year.

 Later career

-Malarchuk's performance declined over the next few years until he decided to leave the NHL.
+Malarchuk's performance declined over the next few years until he decided to leave the National Hockey League.
 After this, he struggled with obsessive-compulsive disorder (as he had since a young age), as well as nightmares and alcoholism, but he remained in pro hockey in the International Hockey League.
 In 1992–93, Malarchuk was a goaltender for the IHL's San Diego Gulls and played in the league championship.
 The following season he became starting goaltender for the Las Vegas Thunder, appearing in 56 games and accumulating a record of 34–10–7.
 His jersey number was retired by the Thunder and hangs from the rafters of the Thomas & Mack Center.